| | |

 Besides the main house, you can also visit a worker’s house, a barn, and the formal garden with stunning sculptures by contemporary artist Eddy Roos.

 Landgoed Verhildersum: Wierde 40, Leens.
 Open April-October Tuesday-Sunday 10:30-17:00.
-Admission: Adults €7.50, children 6-12 €2.50.
+Admission: Adults €8, children 6-12 €3.
 Website.

 Kloostermuseum St. Bernardushof

 Kloostermuseum St. Bernardushof: Hofstraat 45, Aduard.
-Open April-October Tuesday-Saturday 10:00-17:00 and Sunday 13:00-17:00; November-February only on Sunday 13:00-17:00.
+Open April-October Tuesday-Sunday 13:00-17:00; November-February only on Sunday 13:00-17:00.
 Closed in March.
+Admission: Adults €5.50, children 6-12 €2.50; viewing the church is an extra €3.
 Website.

 Martinitoren

-I already wrote an article about the Martinitoren in Groningen city: This stone church tower (toren means “tower”) is more than 500 years old.
+I already wrote an article about the Martinitoren in Groningen city.
+This stone church tower (toren means “tower”) is more than 500 years old.
 You can climb to the top for a great view of Groningen.

 Looking slightly down at the Martinikerk (St. Martin's church) with the Martinitoren at its front.
 The church has gothic arches but no buttresses.
 The tower is red brick at the bottom (matching the church) and grey stone above.
 It has gothic arches too, in several levels, like a very tall, narrow wedding cake.
 At the top is a green (copper, I assume) tower top, with a round bulb shape at the top.